kurayamiblackheart/kurayshinyrevamp/README.md

 - Self-Battle *(battle your own Pokemons from your PC/"Battlers" folder/Team !)* **| by REIZOD, TRAPSTARR & DEMICE**
 - Shiny Finder.exe *(a program created by Reïzod which allows you to quickly see all the shiny possibilities of a .png sprite)* **| by REIZOD**
 - Auto-updater *(thanks to HungryPickle)*, the game will check for update by itself, and if there is an update, will ask you whether you want to update or not (when launching the game), if you press yes, it will update without you having to do anything, and it will automatically restart, all updated! **| By HUNGRYPICKLE**
+- Brought back the feature that allowed in PIF to breed fused Pokemons.
+Before PIF 6.0, it was possible to do this in the base game of PIF.
+Now it's KIF-exclusive. **| by REIZOD**

 # List of Optional Features (you can turn them ON/OFF and/or configure/customize them!)

 - Shiny Animations Toggle **| by REIZOD**
 - Shiny Revamp *(using a system built from scratch doing channels shifting on top of hue shifting for very complex color manipulations, **37 964 160 000 shiny combinations** on all sprites, also using black, grey and white as color.
-Two shinies are different now, you can have a Black Charmander and a Blue Charmander, generated Pokemons have their own shiny data!)* **| by REIZOD**
+Two shinies are different now, you can have a Black Charmander and a Blue Charmander, generated Pokemons have their own shiny data!)* | *There's 3 modes to choose from, the default one has 360 possible shinies *(only uses hue shifting)*, the second one is the normal mode, with hue shifting and channels shifting, with 622 080 possible shinies, the third one is the most advanced color manipulations one, with over 37 billions possible shinies.* **| by REIZOD**
 - 1v1/2v2/3v3 Wild Battles **| by REIZOD**
 - 1v1/2v2/3v3 Trainer Battles **| by REIZOD**
 - Shiny Icons **| by REIZOD**